jasonhendriks/bartender/README.md

 # Bartender

-A multi-user website that tracks an inventory of user's alcohol to pair with drink recipes
+A multi-user website that tracks an inventory of user's spirits and pairs the ingredients with recipes.

+Try it out online: https://bartender-162eb18845e5.herokuapp.com

 ## Development Requirements